spryker/spryker-docs/docs/about/all/about-spryker.md

 ### Benefits of the modular architecture

-* You take only the modules or features needed for your project, without overloading it with redundant code and investing effort into something you don’t need.
+* *Selectivity*: Use only the modules you need, reducing redundant code.
-* You can easily grow your project by adding new modules at any time.
+* *Scalability*: Grow your project with the wide selection of available modules.
-* You can add, delete, and test new features without worrying about breaking or pausing your live shop.
+* *Flexibility*: Add, delete, and test new features without hindering your live shop.
-* Thanks to the atomic release approach, each module is released independently, has its own version, and is backward compatible.
-You can install and update the needed modules right after they are released without having to update any other installed modules.
+* *Atomic release approach*: Each module is developed and released independently, ensuring backward compatibility.

 ## Layered architecture